Microsoft Teams Security and Governance

 The Hidden Risk of Collaboration.
 Risk can originate from several platform starting points including files, chat streams, comments, and meeting transcripts.
-But the truth is that current and former employees are a massive high-risk area that is often overlooked.
+But the truth is that current and former employees are a massive high-risk area that are often overlooked.

 24% of employees are unaware of their company security guidelines.
 Further, millennials are twice as likely to install apps not approved by IT.
 The result?
 43% of data breaches (half of which are accidental) stem from employees.